 But that changed in the 1300s.
-Sienna became a powerful city state.
+Siena became a powerful city state.
 It was a main pilgrimage stop on the way to Rome.
 It raked in money from manufacturing and banking.

 Although Florence gets most of the glory, Siena was a co-equal of Florence in the 14th century, with a flourishing culture of humanism and a progressive democratic government.
 Artists such as Duccio, Simone Martini, and Ambrogio Lorenzetti were part of the important Sienese painting school, producing some of the best art in Tuscany.

 But in 1348, the Black Death wiped out most of Siena’s population.
 Everyone was too busy dying to carry on with daily activities.
 Siena was permanently weakened and conquered by its rival city states.
 It became a backwater for six centuries.